systremor/ipaq-rx1950-rescue/README.md

 	nand erase 0x4000 0x40000
 	nand write.yaffs1 0x31000000 0x4000 0x42000
 ```
-11a. fatload, nand erase and nand write.yaffs1 commands should return "OK".
+11. fatload, nand erase and nand write.yaffs1 commands should return "OK".
 12. Once the u-boot part is done, desolder the JTAG lines and remove power from the iPAQ.
 13. Assemble the iPAQ and plug it into the computer again.
 You should get a 'Windows-Mobile based device' in Device Manager.
-14. Proceed by flashing WM5.0 or restoring the WM6.1 SD card backup from the bootloader mode (check the wm61 folder for the tutorial).
+14.1.
+Proceed by flashing WM5.0 using the official HP flash SoftPaq.
+14.2.
+Flash Freddom's Russian WM6.1 with WinHex (check the rus_wm61 folder for the tutorial) or use Victory144's WM6.1 flash package.